Bumper Ski, the winter sport of the 1970’s in Youngstown, Ohio

 Eventually, we got older and bumper skiing fizzled out of our winter sports.
 But not until we actually took to the main road, a 5 lane highway and went bumper skiing at speeds over 50 MPH with cars right behind us ready to run us over if we slipped and fell.
 It still shocks me today that none of us were killed during bumper skiing, or the other dangerous stunts and antics we did in our club.

 But those are other stories, other legends, for a later time.

-LURKING, LICENSE AND REGISTRATION PLEASE, ON THE GRASSY KNOLL
+LURKING, SHOULD BE AN OLYMPIC EVENT, ON THE GRASSY KNOLL